Jeremiah33-3/Absolute-noob-guide-to-Tech-Terms/web-dev-notes.md

 ### [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object
 - some methods, attributes to play with the object

+## Container components and presentational components
+> Separating container components from presentational components is a popular React programming pattern.

+Functional parts of the components such as maintaing states, using effects, passing down states are container component's job, also known as stateful component.

+Presentational components are stateless components that deal only with JSX.
+It should be an exported component and should not render itself because a presentational component will always get rendered by a container component.

+They can communicate with one another through passing state through props.
+But for presentational component to update container component about changes, container will have a handler function passed as a prop to the presentational component.
+Container component should render the presentational component(s) instead of other JSX.

 ## Miscellaneous
 useful stuffs that might be overlooked: